This year’s Seminar for Arabian Studies will take place at the British Museum from Friday 3 to Sunday 5 August 2018.

 Only those papers that are actually presented at the Seminar will be considered for publication in the Proceedings of the Seminar for Arabian Studies, and they will be subject to editorial and peer review.

 The Committee is happy to consider possible Focus Session Proposals.
-A Focus Session Proposal must include a minimum of four papers and have a clear scholarly focus with the explicit purpose to promote discussion and debate on work currently in progress, the current state of scholarship, issues involved in the application of new approaches and models, etc. A proposal for a Focus Session should include a summary of up to 200 words outlining the purpose of the Session, along with abstracts formatted as outlined above for individual abstracts.
+A Focus Session Proposal must include a minimum of four papers and have a clear scholarly focus with the explicit purpose to promote discussion and debate on work currently in progress, the current state of scholarship, issues involved in the application of new approaches and models, etc. A proposal for a Focus Session should include a summary of up to 200 words outlining the purpose of the Session, along with abstracts formatted as for individual abstracts, as set down in the call for papers.
 The Committee will still consider each focus session abstract individually.
 A Focus Session chair may be nominated by the proposer but a final decision on this will remain with the Committee.